shio83/freemarket_sample_55c_nagoya/README.md

 ### Association

-- has_one  :profile
+- has_one     :profile, dependent: :destroy
-- has_many :comments
+- has_many    :comments, dependent: :destroy
 - has_one     :seller
 - has_one     :buyer
-- has_one  :addres
+- has_one     :addres, dependent: :destroy
+- belongs_to  :like, dependent: :destroy

 ## profilesテーブル